pyflosic/pyflosic/INSTALL.md

 $ apt-get install python3-tk
 ```

-Further, if you want to use the pyberny geometry optimizer you need to install it
+Further, if you want to use the pyberny geometry optimizer, you need to install it.
 ```bash
 $ pip3 install -U pyberny
 ```